![]() ![]() |

 a snapshot of us at the time and that was how we approached things

 then.
-And now I'm wondering how we do things differently now."
+And now I'm wondering how we do things differently now."-TOM

 HOY OF SIGNALS OF